-Saheli, a community-based women’s organization in New England, was founded in 1996.
-Our mission is to empower South Asian women and their families to live safe and healthy lives.
+Saheli’s mission is to empower South Asian and Arab women and families to lead safe and healthy lives by:

-When you contact Saheli yourself, through a friend, Police Department, or e-mail know that: Saheli will create a safe, non-judgmental environment with a range of culturally sensitive, language specific information and support services, and listen and educate you about your options.
-Our goal is to help empower clients to reach a point where they can be self-sufficient, healthy and free from violence.
+When you contact Saheli yourself, through a friend, Police Department, or e-mail know that: Saheli will create a safe, non-judgmental environment with a range of culturally sensitive, language-specific information and support services.
+Saheli will listen and educate you about your options.
+Our goal is to help empower survivors to reach a point where they can be self-sufficient, healthy and free from violence.